CllsPy/learn_ai/syllabus/books/ML with Pytorch & Sklearn/ch08/mini-essay.md

 'cake'
 'life'

-Each line is a document and the three line the corpus of text.

-Let's count the occurance based on our vocab in each document.
+Each line is a document and the three line the corpus of text.Let's count the occurance based on our vocab in each document.

-i like water  = [1, 1, 0, 0]
+- i like water  = [1, 1, 0, 0]
-i like cake = [1, 1, 0, 1, 0]
+- i like cake = [1, 1, 0, 1, 0]
-i like life  = [1, 1, 0, 0, 1]
+- i like life  = [1, 1, 0, 0, 1]

 ### Stop Words
 Stop Words eliminate unecessary words from our text and that has little of none meaning.